Libensemble/libensemble/docs/scipy2020.rst

 *David Bindel, Stephen Hudson, Jeffrey Larson, John-Luke Navarro and Stefan Wild*

-A PDF poster version of this content is available on FigShare_.
+A PDF poster version of this content is available on figshare_.

 .. _FigShare: https://figshare.com/articles/libEnsemble_A_Python_Library_for_Dynamic_Ensemble-Based_Computations/12559520